voxpupuli/puppet-blacksmith/README.md

     require 'puppet_blacksmith/rake_tasks'

 And you can start using the Rake tasks.
-Note that you might have to delete `.rake_t_cache` before the tasks in the output of `rake -T`.
+Note that you might have to delete `.rake_t_cache` before the tasks appear in the output of `rake -T`.

 ## Tasks